How to improve data management for financial consolidations

 Data is central to how we do business, yet many can fail to consider its effective management.
 Often, information is sourced from so many disparate systems that it can be impossible to consolidate it or obtain a single source of truth.

-A situation is further complicated as companies acquire new entities and scale operations.
-Often the amount of data to manage escalates considerably, and unless the suitable systems are in place can end up being mishandled.
+The situation is further complicated as companies acquire new entities and scale operations.
+Often the amount of data to manage escalates considerably and ends up being mishandled without suitable systems and best practices in financial consolidation in place.

 For instance—in the case of mergers and acquisitions—it’s common to see bottlenecks arise due to crucial data being pulled from incompatible systems and manually inputted to a parent system.
 This sort of process results in data riddled with errors as a result.